 The most extravagant piece on this list and possibly every blog post I will ever write.
 Set with one of the largest Emeralds to ever be sold, weighing an incredible 378.22 carats, a yellow diamond weighing 40.43 carats and six colourless diamonds weighing over 75 carats.
 The $4.3 million sale price was also a world record price, beating the previous record by over $1.5 million.

 Weight: 46.52 Carats

 In May 2019, one of the finest pairs of Colombian Emerald earrings were auctioned at the Christie’s auction in Hong Kong.
 Weighing in at 23.34 and 23.18 respectively, the accompanying SSEF and AGL lab reports say that both Emeralds were of Colombian origin with no enhancements.
 Both earrings are set with additional matching 3.01 carat F/VS2 Cushion Cut Diamonds.
 While not a world record price, the $4.4 million sale price made them the most expensive Emeralds sold in 2019.

 Sale Price GBP: £2.8 Million

-In december 2013 one of the finest large emeralds to ever come up for sale was sold at Sotheby's in New York.
+In December 2013 one of the finest large emeralds to ever come up for sale was sold at Sotheby’s in New York.
 The 61 carat, modified square cut stone was set in a ring with approximately 17 carats of mixed marquise and pear cut diamonds.
-The accompanying AGL report states that the emerald is of Columbian origin and only minimal clarity enhancement.
+The accompanying AGL report states that the emerald is of Colombian origin and only minimal clarity enhancement.

 Weight: 18.04 Carats